chpock/tclmtls/README.md

 For compatibility with **tcltls**, this procedure can also accept `-command callback`, `-request bool`, `-ssl2 bool`, `-ssl3 bool`, `-tls1 bool` and `-tls1.1 bool` arguments.
-However, will be ignored.
+However, they will be ignored.

 ##### Return value